jurajtrappl/Travel-Europe/README.md

 ## Specification breakdown

 ## Architecture
-The project can be split in a four high-level stages:
+The project can be split into five high-level stages:
 #### 1. Input
    The data for the map is stored in text file in specific format.
 The format must be strict because the map is parsed by regexes.
    The file can be segmented into three main parts, countries, cities and roads.
 Before every part there is a number indicated how many lines are there for each part.
 This is the reason why in this class is used the only global variable in this project.

 #### 2. Map
    The data are stored in graph data structure which represents a map.
-Data are located in a text file in specific format, then they are    parsed using regexes.
+Data are located in a text file in a specific format, then they are    parsed using regexes.
 Map of Europe contains 21 european countries and over 400 cities overall.
 #### 3. Car
    Vehicle with four parameters helps providing detailed information about user defined trip.
 Four parameters are fuel type, tank          capacity, consumption and maximum allowed speed.
 #### 4. Shortest path